AhmedShehata2002/Credit_Card-Project/README.md

 # Personal Projects
-1. Credit Card Default: Can be found under personal projects file
+1. ## Credit Card Default:
-2. Analyzing Subscription Churn Rates Leveraging Advanced SQL Techniques for Actionable Insights: In this project, we're diving into subscription churn rates for Codeflix, a new streaming service.
-Our main goal is to figure out how many users are canceling their subscriptions over time.
-We're also looking at two different groups of users to see if there are differences in how often they cancel.
-We'll dig through the subscription data, following Codeflix's rules like the minimum subscription length of 31 days.
-We'll use some advanced SQL techniques like aggregates, unions, temporary tables, cross joins, case statements, and aliasing to do this.
-Our aim is to provide insights that help Codeflix keep users around and grow their business.
-3. Oura Health Ring: This is my next upcoming project in this project I will download over 5 months of my personal activity and sleep metrics to assess my performance based on my “readiness level”, activity level and sleep.
-Other metrics will include body temperature, REM sleep, HRV, Steps, Equivalent Walking Distance and recovery index.
-This data will be used to assess how I could further improve my health and wellbeing as well as provide as overview of my physical performance over the last couple of months.
+### Objective:
+In this project, we aim to develop a predictive model using machine learning classification techniques to assess whether individuals seeking loans pose a risk of defaulting or not.
+Leveraging a dataset containing a variety of independent variables such as checking account balance, credit history, purpose, and loan amount, our objective is to create a robust model that accurately categorizes loan applicants as either defaulters or non-defaulters.

+### Skills/Libraries Used :
+This project is supervised, as we are using labeled data (defaulters vs. non-defaulters) to train the predictive model.
+The model will learn from historical data to make predictions on new loan applicants.Skills and libraries include decision tree modeling, ensemble methods (bagging and boosting), exploratory data analysis (EDA), and feature importance assessment using GINI impurity.
+Python libraries such as scikit-learn for machine learning and matplotlib/seaborn for data visualization are utilized.

+2. ## Analyzing Subscription Churn Rates Leveraging Advanced SQL Techniques for Actionable Insights:
+### Objective:
+Analyzing subscription churn rates for Codeflix, a streaming service, using advanced SQL techniques to provide insights into user retention.
+The goal is to identify patterns in user cancellation behavior over time and differences between user groups to assist Codeflix in improving subscriber retention strategies.

+### Skills/Libraries Used:
+SQL techniques such as aggregates, unions, temporary tables, cross joins, and case statements are employed to extract meaningful insights from the data.
+Advanced SQL techniques for data manipulation and analysis, including aggregates, unions, temporary tables, cross joins, case statements, and aliasing.

+3.  ## Oura Health Ring//Ollama Panda's AI Integration for Data Analysis:
+### Objective:
+This is my next upcoming project in this project.
+Integrating Panda's AI with Groq and Ollama to create an intuitive interface for interactive database queries and rapid analytics.
+The project focuses on enabling efficient data integration and analysis using AI-driven tools, enhancing the usability and insights derived from database interactions.